Chiefs drub Raiders, snap four-game skid

 “It wasn’t good enough and you can put it all on me,” Carr said.
 “Don’t you blame one coach, one player.
 It’s all my fault.”

 The loss leaves the Raiders one game behind the Chiefs in the AFC West race.
-The Chiefs ensured themselves of a least a tie for the division lead with the Los Angeles Chargers, who play later Sunday and visit Arrowhead Stadium next Saturday.
+The Chiefs are tied with the 7-6 Chargers, who defeated Washington Sunday.
+Those teams play Saturday at Arrowhead Stadium.

 NOTES: Oakland WR Amari Cooper left the game after aggravating an ankle injury midway the rough second quarter.
 The team listed him questionable to return, but he did not come back into the game. ...
 Chiefs RB Kareem Hunt established an NFL record earlier this season with 100 yards or more from scrimmage in his first seven games as a rookie, but his 138 yards from scrimmage against Oakland ended a five-game streak with fewer than 100 yards from scrimmage. ...
 Tyreek Hill led three Chiefs receivers with more than 70 yards receiving with 75 yards.
 TE Travis Kelce added 74 while WR Albert Wilson picked up 72 yards. ...
 The Chiefs’ defense collected three sacks against Raiders QB Derek Carr. ...
 LB NaVorro Bowman led all Oakland defenders with nine tackles and a sack.
 LB Bruce Irvin chipped in two sacks among his four tackles.

-Note: EditorsNote: Updating to include Chargers win